 Option Advantages Disadvantages Recommended to be taken forward 1) Closure of Rhondda Heritage Park Removal of ongoing costs of maintenance of listed buildings and ancient monuments; No legal restrictions preventing sale of site; Savings of £283K.
 Loss of key heritage venue in the County Borough, in a relatively central location; Loss of venue with historical and cultural significance; Loss of venue with multi purpose spaces and attractions giving more potential for future use; Loss of venue used by schools to support curriculum at key stages 1 and 2; Reduced capacity to continue delivering wider heritage service; Many of the historical items are intrinsic in the fabric of the site, therefore relocating them would be difficult and diminish their historical significance; Would be difficult use the site for another service due to the nature and geography of the site; Generates more income than Cynon Valley Museum &amp; Gallery.
-S
+No

-2) Closure of Cynon Valley Museum & Gallery No legal restrictions preventing sale of site; Heritage service can focus resources on Rhondda Heritage Park which has greater historical and cultural significance; Savings of £215K. (awarded by the Arts Council) in the County Borough; Yes 3) Closure of both venues and overall reduction in service provision As options 1 and 2;Savings of £636K.
+2) Closure of Cynon Valley Museum & Gallery No legal restrictions preventing sale of site; Heritage service can focus resources on Rhondda Heritage Park which has greater historical and cultural significance; Savings of £215K.
+Loss of nationally accredited museum (awarded by the Arts Council) in the County Borough; Loss of venue used by schools to support curriculum at key stages 1 and 2; Loss of heritage centre in Cynon area; Reduced capacity to continue delivering wider heritage service; Need to develop appropriate stores and identify potential display facilities at the Rhondda Heritage Park Yes Closure of both venues and overall reduction in service provision As options 1 and 2;Savings of £636K.
 As options 1 and 2; Necessary to find an organisation to take ownership of large collection of objects.
 No 4) Reduced opening hours of venues and overall reduction in service provision Retention of a museum in each area; Savings of £297K.
 Reduced visitor offer; Reduced capacity for income generation; Poor use of assets with venues only being open part time.
 Yes (Part) 5) End the SLA with Pontypridd Town Council Reduction in heritage support associated with Pontypridd Museum which can be managed by the Council; Savings of £36K.
 Reduced income for Pontypridd Town Council and potential impact on funding for Pontypridd Museum; Reduction in capacity for wider heritage service.
-Yes 6) Discontinue whole service Removal of ongoing cost of maintenance of listed buildings and l ' No ancient monuments;Savings of £724K.
+Yes 6) Discontinue whole service Removal of ongoing cost of maintenance of listed buildings and As options 1 and 2;Loss of research capacity; No ancient monuments;Savings of £724K.
 Loss of all museum provision; Loss of all events venues; Loss of heritage input into partnerships.
-7) Transfer venues to a trust or other interested organisation , No appropriate existing local trusts to take ownership; Lack of capacity of national organisations to take on ownership; Potential loss of control of venues by the Council, limiting future planning; Savings difficult to accurately quantify and would potentially take a long period to realise (likely ongoing funding commitment required from the Council).
-No
+7) Transfer venues to a trust or other interested organisation J - No